-- 9.9.1 The Division Student and Academic Support, and more specifically the OSSLN (point of service of the CSCD), coordinates all such activities aimed at supporting these students. - 9.9.2 The CSCD facilitates, among other things, personal therapy and development, extended time allowed for examinations and career development. - 9.9.3 HUMARGA provides a variety of software packages, Braille facilities and other specialised tools. - 9.9.4 The Department of Sport Science/Maties Sport provides for participation in sport, wherever possible. - 9.9.5 If individual tutors are needed by students with special learning needs (even after their first academic year), the faculties concerned should, in conjunction with the OSSLN, perform a needs assessment for the following year and budget for tutor funding for those students.
+9.9.1 The Student Affairs Division, and more specifically the OSSLN (point of service of the CSCD), coordinates all such activities aimed at supporting these students.

+9.9.2 The CSCD facilitates, among other things, personal therapy, personal development and career development, and consults on behalf of the Registrar's Division on extended time allowed for examinations.

+9.9.3 HUMARGA provides a variety of software packages, Braille facilities and other specialised tools in liaison with OSSLN.

+9.9.4 The Department of Sport Science/Maties Sport provides for participation in sport, wherever possible.

+9.9.5 If individual tutors are needed by students with special learning needs (even after their first academic year), the faculties concerned should, in conjunction with the OSSLN, perform a needs assessment for the following year and budget for tutor funding for those students.
 This informs the budgets for subsequent years.
-Should additional funds be required, the faculty may approach the OSSLN for support.